Skip to main content

 Technical Analysis

-CVE-2025-46300 is a vulnerability identified in Apple’s macOS and related operating systems that allows a malicious Human Interface Device (HID) to trigger an unexpected process crash.
-The root cause is a bounds checking error (CWE-119) in the handling of input from HID devices, which can be exploited to cause denial of service by crashing processes unexpectedly.
-The vulnerability affects multiple Apple platforms, including macOS Sequoia, macOS Sonoma, iOS, and iPadOS prior to their respective patched versions (15.7.4 for Sequoia, 14.8.4 for Sonoma, and 18.7.5 for iOS/iPadOS).
-Exploitation requires an attacker to connect a malicious HID device, such as a keyboard or mouse, to the target system and involves user interaction.
-The CVSS v3.1 score is 5.7 (medium severity), reflecting that the attack vector is adjacent network (AV:A), with low attack complexity (AC:L), no privileges required (PR:N), user interaction required (UI:R), unchanged scope (S:U), no impact on confidentiality or integrity (C:N/I:N), but high impact on availability (A:H).
-Apple mitigated the issue by implementing improved bounds checks to prevent buffer overflows or memory corruption that lead to crashes.
-No public exploits or active exploitation have been reported.
-This vulnerability primarily results in denial of service rather than data compromise or privilege escalation.
+CVE-2025-46300 is a vulnerability identified in Apple iOS and iPadOS, as well as other Apple operating systems, where a malicious Human Interface Device (HID) can trigger an unexpected process crash.
+The root cause is a lack of proper bounds checking (classified under CWE-119), which allows specially crafted input from a connected HID to cause memory corruption leading to denial of service.
+This vulnerability does not impact confidentiality or integrity but affects availability by crashing processes unexpectedly.
+Exploitation requires an attacker to connect a malicious HID device to the target system and involves user interaction, as the device must be recognized and used by the system.
+The CVSS v3.1 base score is 5.7 (medium severity), reflecting the attack vector as adjacent network (AV:A), low attack complexity (AC:L), no privileges required (PR:N), user interaction required (UI:R), unchanged scope (S:U), no impact on confidentiality or integrity (C:N/I:N), and high impact on availability (A:H).
+Apple has addressed the issue with improved bounds checks in iOS 18.7.5, iPadOS 18.7.5, and corresponding updates for macOS, tvOS, visionOS, and watchOS.
+No known exploits have been reported in the wild, but the vulnerability poses a risk of denial-of-service attacks via malicious peripherals.

 Potential Impact